about the destination

 What if I've never been camping?

 You’re in for a big adventure!
-Previous camping and paddling experience is a plus, of course.
-Regardless of camping experience, your guides will teach you everything you need to know.
-If you come with a positive attitude about this whole nature thing, you’re sure to have the trip of a lifetime.
+Previous camping and paddling experience is recommended for this experience.
+Regardless of your previous camping experience, your guides will teach you everything you need to know.
+The biggest factor in your personal success in the wilderness is a positive attitude!
+Come ready for fun, adventure, and a few challenges, and you’re sure to have the trip of a lifetime.